aymanaboelela/tasks-in-google-Gdsc-flutter-App/README.md

-🚀 Elevating our JetHub project with the first three app screens: Splash, Login, and Sign In.
-They embody sleek simplicity and seamless functionality, setting the stage for a captivating user journey.
+🚀 GDSC task deliverable: Developing the initial three app screens - Splash, Login, and Sign In Splash Screen:

-Splash Screen:
 A mesmerizing entry point, setting the tone for an exciting experience.